 Group 2 reporting begins for financial years starting on or after 1 July 2026.
 That means if your financial year runs July–June, your first reporting year is FY2026–27, with your first report due in late 2027.

-⏰ July 2026 is less than four months away.
-Data collection for Scope 1 and 2 emissions needs to be live from day one of the reporting period — which means systems and processes need to be in place now, not after July.
+⏰ July 2026 is less than three months away.
+Data collection for Scope 1 and 2 emissions needs to be live from day one of the reporting period, which means systems and processes need to be in place now, not after July.

 What Does AASB S2 Require Group 2 Entities to Disclose?